itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 Establish a priority level for each user story and estimate how many hours each one will demand using the planning poker approach.

+1. As a user, I want to be able to browse items so that I can choose which trackable item best suits my needs.
+2. As a user, I want to be able to choose between recieving notifications via email, text message, or both, so that the notification(s) will be as convienient as possible.

 Grading: 6 points – Use the provided format.
 The user stories should be in an adequate level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.